Prurigo nodularis

-Prurigo nodularis (PN), also known as nodular prurigo, is a skin disease characterised by pruritic (itchy) nodules which usually appear on the arms or legs.
-Patients often present with multiple excoriated lesions caused by scratching.
-PN is also known as Hyde prurigo nodularis, Picker's nodules, atypical nodular form of neurodermatitis circumscripta, lichen corneus obtusus.
+Prurigo nodularis (PN), also known as nodular prurigo, is a skin disorder characterized by pruritic (itchy), nodular lesions, which commonly appear on the trunk, arms and legs.
+Patients often present with multiple excoriated nodules caused by chronic scratching.
+Although the exact cause of PN is unknown, PN is associated with other dermatologic conditions such as untreated or severe atopic dermatitis and systemic causes of pruritus including liver disease and end stage kidney disease.
+The goal of treatment in PN is to decrease itching.
+PN is also known as Hyde prurigo nodularis, or Picker's nodules.

-Lichen simplex chronicus is a distinct clinical entity.